Skip to main content

 Parental leave

-• They have worked for their employer at any period in the four months prior to childbirth
+• They have worked for their employer at any period in the four months before childbirth

 • They have worked for their employer for at least 90 days during the nine months before childbirth